 It's not enough for anyone to assert things without evidence, and then attempt to justify their assertions by adding "Well, that's my opinion" - as though that in itself is some kind of justification.
 It isn't, and such pretenders need to learn it isn't.

 Here are two facts about remote operation.

 Remote operating represents deception, if not outright cheating, on a world-wide industrial scale.
-The unsuspecting "hands-on" operators usually have no idea, and will not know in advance, that they are having anything other than RF-all-the-way QSOs, that their transmissions are being relayed over external commercial networks to the remote operator, and that the QSOs would not be possible without first connecting to, and then communicating over, those external networks.
+The unsuspecting "hands-on" operators usually have no idea, and will not know in advance, that they are having anything other than RF-all-the-way QSOs, that their transmissions are being relayed over external commercial networks to the remote operator, and that the QSOs would not be possible without first connecting to and, simultaneously, communicating over those external networks.

 If you're a remote operator, then however you fondly imagine or prefer to describe your activities, they are unlikely to be anything other than amateur hybrid-communications.
-In turn, remote operators are amateur hybrid-communications operators.
-Those who claim otherwise are in denial of the fact that QSOs take place between people.
+In turn, remote operators are amateur hybrid-communications operators They refuse to accept that QSOs take place between people.